nraecobb/drmellman_copy/2) Program Benefits.md

 ##Exercise is *not* a requirement

 On this program, you are going to exercise for the “right” reasons and will enjoy freedom from the “control the scale syndrome”.
 Exercise is not a factor in weight loss and does not accelerate weight loss.
 Calories, fat, fiber, and carbohydrates are not counted on this program.
 Nothing is counted because there are unlimited portions.
 When food energy is used correctly by the body as 100% cellular energy, whatever the food provides results in a positive.
 This is learned and understood through your counsel in Dietary Progression and submitted data.
-Exercise is always good, cardiovascularly, for muscles and many other functions in the body.
+Cardiovascular exercise is always good for muscles and many other functions in the body.
 Exercise should be performed for help and “not to control the scale”.
 Exercise to control the scale has become an unhealthy trend, contributing to addiction issues for a very large percentage of the female and male population, at all ages.

 This exercise to control the scale syndrome contributes to eating disorders and unhealthy food related behavior patterns.